chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 With over 8 years of experience in web development, I specialize in frontend technologies like React, Vue.js, and TypeScript.
 I also have hands-on experience with Spring Boot on the backend, so I can collaborate smoothly with backend teams.

-In my last role at Toyou Feiji Electronics, I led the architecture redesign of a storage management platform, implementing Vue.js based separation system, optimizing build times by over 60% using Vite, and developing Redfish-compliant RESTful APIs.
+In my last role at Toyou Feiji Electronics, I led the architecture redesign of our centralized storage management platform, implementing Vue.js based separation system, optimizing build times by over 60% using Vite for our distributed storage platform, and developing Redfish-compliant RESTful APIs.

 I actively contribute to open-source projects, maintaining GitHub projects with over 670 stars, aligning with the innovative spirit emphasized in your job description.